 Unique Identifier Planned Activity Name

-AL-2021-009 Monitoring of Ignition Interlock & Other Alcohol Detection Devices
+AL-2022-009 Monitoring of Ignition Interlock & Other Alcohol Detection Devices

-AL-2021-010 Impaired Driver Program (IDP)
+AL-2022-010 Impaired Driver Program (IDP)

-Planned Activity: Monitoring of Ignition Interlock & Other Alcohol Detection DevicesPlanned activity number:AL-2021-009
+Planned Activity: Monitoring of Ignition Interlock & Other Alcohol Detection Devices

-The implementation of legislation requiring ignition interlocks for drivers convicted of alcoholrelated offenses is a proven countermeasure.
+The implementation of legislation requiring ignition interlocks for drivers convicted of alcohol-related offenses is a proven countermeasure.
 Effective August 2010, all drivers convicted of DWI in New York State are required to have an ignition interlock installed in any vehicle they own or operate.
 A strong monitoring component to determine compliance is critical to the effectiveness of this sanction.
 Projects that support monitoring activities and other efforts to improve compliance, such as multi-agency surveillance efforts, will be supported.
 The DCJS Office of Probation and Correctional Alternatives also expends substantial resources on the monitoring of convicted DWI offenders on probation.